armanhalizadeh/rshell/README.md

 as a result there is a segmentation fault.

-The expected output for `ls &&` however in the actual shell enters into an input mode
+The expected output for `ls &&` however in the actual shell enters into an input mode The same follows with `ls ||`.
+This may be related to the second bug mentioned earlier.
+Our simple shell is limited to `/bin/` which possibly prevents us from entering that `>` mode.